What does a full blood count show us?

 Torna ai contenutiIf you've been referred for a blood test for the first time, you may feel anxious.
 Rest assured it is a very straightforward procedure, which often takes under a minute to perform.

-To help the flow of blood, the nurse will often tie a band around the top of the arm, and may ask you to clench and release your fist.
+To help the flow of blood, the nurse will often tie a band around the top of your arm, and may ask you to clench and release your fist.

 It's important to ask your doctor when they order the test whether it's a fasting test.
 If this is the case, you should not eat or drink anything other than water for 8-12 hours beforehand as this may affect the result of the test.
 Check the timing with your doctor.